Sashavoshenko2018/Prismarine/README.md

 -------------
 <!--[Official Doxygen-generated Documentation](https://storage.googleapis.com/itx-technologies-141911.appspot.com/genisys/docs/index.html)-->

 Unfortunately, the core was closed.
-Reason: The core has become EXCLUSIVELY for Greenwix and InPVP
+Reason: The core has become EXCLUSIVELY for Greenwix and InStory

 Discussion